autodesk-cloud/ochonetes/README.md

 You know how to do it.
 Just peruse their [**AWS guide**](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/aws.md) that will get you setup in minutes.

 Note what the master IP is and what your credentials.
-These can be found locally, for instance:
+These can be found locally at the bottom of the ```config``` file that the installer created:

 ```
-$ cat ~/.kube/kubernetes/kubernetes_auth
+$ cat ~/.kube/config
 ```

 #### Step 2 : deploy our proxy

 We use a simple proxy mechanism to interact with our containers.
-Edit the provided ```ocho-proxy.yml``` and specify the master IP and user credentials.
+Edit the provided ```ocho-proxy.yml``` and specify the master IP (just the IP, not a URL) and user credentials.
 Then create the pod:

 ```
 $ kubernetes/cluster/kubectl.sh create -f ocho-proxy.yml